hydralisk98/ava-editor/README.md

 ### September 30th 2021

-* Uploaded to GitHub for easy multi-machine workflows and then update it religiously **THE REST OF THE UPDATES ARE IN THE COMMITS' HISTORY**
+* Uploaded to GitHub for easy multi-machine workflows and then update it religiously<br />

+**THE REST OF THE UPDATES ARE IN THE COMMITS' HISTORY**

 ## TO-DO LIST of features to implement until October 8th 2021